SebastianThorn/matrix-and-friends/README.md

 Thing this repo will focus on completing:
 - [ ] Simple way of installing with self-signed certificates
-- [ ] Simple way of installing with certificates from Let's Encrypt
+- [X] Simple way of installing with certificates from Let's Encrypt
 - [ ] Simple way of installing with certificates from files
-- [X] Dummy-Box

 # Run ansible-playbook
 ```bash